Virtual Assistants Explained – What They Do and How They Work

 More on that in this free downloadable checklist.

-You could also join virtual assistant networks such as VANetworking or the Virtual Assistant Forums for FREE.
+You could also join virtual assistant networks such as VANetworking for FREE.
 Facebook also has several virtual assistant groups available.

 Good luck to all who venture out into this!
 It certainly has been a wonderful and fulfilling journey for me.